BriskGuy/curfew-checker/README.md

 ## Simple Curfew Checker

 In this section, we'll be using an `if` statement, so let's just review that for a moment.
-Here's the sytax:
+Here's the syntax:

 ```ruby
 if condition_goes_here